 The “Cost Shift:” Public Schools Paying More of the “Normal Cost” of Teacher Pensions

-Issue: A proposal discussed by state government for many years would require all school districts outside of the city of Chicago to pay a greater share of the annual cost of pensions for TRS members – a so-called “cost shift.”
+Issue: A proposal discussed by state government for many years would require all school districts outside of the city of Chicago to pay a greater share – if not all – of the annual cost of pensions for TRS members, a so-called “cost shift.”
+Right now state government pays the majority of the “employer’s” share of the annual cost of teacher pensions.

 In July 2017, the General Assembly enacted a limited cost shift for school districts employing TRS members.
-Under the law, local school districts pay more of the cost of a member’s pension if that member’s salary is equal to or greater than the governor’s statutory salary, which in 2017 was $177,412.
+Under the law, local school districts pay more of the cost of a member’s pension if that member’s salary is equal to or greater than the governor’s statutory salary, which currently is $177,412.
 The district is responsible for paying the actuarial cost of the benefits earned on the portion of the member’s salary that exceeds the governor’s statutory salary.

 Discussion: Active teachers, school districts and state government split the cost of what is owed each year to retired TRS members, as well as the cost of benefits for future retirees.
 These contributions are supplemented by TRS investment income.
 Any cost shift would not affect teacher contributions, but would require school districts to pay a greater share of the pension cost due each year – what is called the “employer’s normal cost.”

-In 2017, Gov. Bruce Rauner proposed a four-year phase-in of a cost shift for school districts outside of Chicago.
-Under this plan, school districts would start to pay the normal cost of their TRS members’ pensions; with the amount increasing by 25 percent per year until the full normal cost is assumed by the district.
-It is estimated that if this proposal were enacted for fiscal year 2019, the state’s annual contribution would be reduced by $262 million – an amount that would be shared by 850 local school districts.
+In 2017, former Gov. Bruce Rauner proposed a four-year phase-in of a total cost shift for school districts outside of Chicago.
+Under this plan, school districts would have started to pay the normal cost of their TRS members’ pensions; with the amount increasing by 25 percent per year until the full normal cost was assumed by the district.
+It was estimated that if this proposal had been enacted for fiscal year 2019, the state’s annual contribution would have been reduced by $262 million – an amount that would be shared by 850 local school districts.

-The legislation enacted in 2017 will have a small effect on the amount of money shifted from state government to local school districts.
+The legislation enacted in 2017 relating to teachers that earn more than the governor’s salary will have a small effect on the amount of money shifted from state government to local school districts.
 About 16,000 of the System’s 160,000 active members earn a salary that meets or exceeds $177,412.
 As a result, the first-year “cost shift” under the new law will total approximately $2.5 million.

 Shifting the annual cost of pensions to local governments does nothing to lower the costs of teacher pensions for taxpayers.
 The proposal is just a transfer of responsibility for pension costs from a larger group of taxpayers to a smaller group of taxpayers.
 The cost of the pensions remains the same.
 The shift means that the annual cost of pensions for a particular school district’s teachers would not be spread out statewide among millions of taxpayers, but only spread among thousands of people who live in that school district, much like the way municipalities pay for the pension costs for police and firefighters.